 The set of primary scrambling codes is further divided into 64 scrambling code groups, each consisting of 8 primary scrambling codes.
 The j:th scrambling code group consists of primary scrambling codes 16*8*j+16*k, where j=0..63 and k=0..7.

 Each cell is allocated one and only one primary scrambling code.
-The primary CCPCH, primary CPICH, PICH, MICH, AICH and S-CCPCH carrying PCH shall always be transmitted using the primary scrambling code.
+The primary CCPCH, primary CPICH, PICH, MICH, AICH and S-CCPCH carrying PCH or S-BCH shall always be transmitted using the primary scrambling code.
 The other downlink physical channels may be transmitted with either the primary scrambling code or a secondary scrambling code from the set associated with the primary scrambling code of the cell.

 In MBSFN operations, the S-CCPCH carries FACH only and shall always be transmitted using the primary scrambling code.
 The same primary CCPCH, primary CPICH, MICH and S-CCPCH may be transmitted from multiple cells using the same primary scrambling code when part of MBSFN operations.